dekoza/mtgpl/ULG.rst

 :mtgtip:`Yavimaya Granger<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/05414a41-b50c-49b6-9c27-f3170017d9b0.jpg?1562862303|https://scryfall.com/card/ulg/118/yavimaya-granger?utm_source=api>`
    Echo |mana_2|\ |mana_g| (At the beginning of your upkeep, if this came under your control since the beginning of your last upkeep, sacrifice it unless you pay its echo cost.)

-   When Yavimaya Granger enters the battlefield, you may search your library for a basic land card, put that card onto the battlefield tapped, then shuffle your library.
+   When Yavimaya Granger enters the battlefield, you may search your library for a basic land card, put that card onto the battlefield tapped, then shuffle.

 :mtgtip:`Yavimaya Scion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/2/a2f80036-1058-4513-8549-0557df9b5d61.jpg?1562863776|https://scryfall.com/card/ulg/119/yavimaya-scion?utm_source=api>`